MicrosoftDocs/mesh-docs/mesh/user-guide/join-an-event.md

 ![Animation of joining a Mesh event from Outlook or Teams calendar](media/mesh-entry-points.gif)

+> [!NOTE]
+> For Mesh TAP participants, we are rolling out the option to choose how you'd like to open Mesh: Use the Mesh app in Teams or the Mesh app for Windows.

 ## Join from Microsoft Mesh on PC

 In the Mesh app on PC or Quest, you can attend social gatherings, conferences, and all-hands events all within a wide selection of Environments.
 In these events, you can view content, interact with physical objects, and meet or network with your colleagues.s